Three-Quarters Of UN Members Support Palestinian Statehood

 He made the announcement in Algiers at a meeting of the exiled Palestinian National Council, which adopted the two-state solution as a goal, with independent Israeli and Palestinian states existing side-by-side.

-Minutes later, Algeria became the first country to officially recognise an independent Palestinian state.
+Minutes later, Algeria became the first country to officially recognize an independent Palestinian state.

-Within a week, dozens of other countries, including much of the Arab world, India, Turkey, most of Africa and several central and eastern European countries followed suit.
+Within a week, dozens of other countries, including much of the Arab world, India, Turkiye, most of Africa and several central and eastern European countries followed suit.

 The next wave of recognitions came in late 2010 and early 2011, at a time of crisis for the Middle East peace process.